panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-07-17 PMC/2019-07-17-PMC_Summary.md

 Nicoleta explained that Dario is on leave until the beginning of August.
 There was agreement on the 4th and 5th November dates for the annual conference, however still there isn't a clear idea on whether there will be some events in the following days (for WP work or working with other cluster projects).
-Jordi will create a google doc **(link here)** so everyone can collaborate on the list of invitees.
+Jordi has created [**this google doc**](https://drive.google.com/open?id=1Cz1KfP6-5NcKJzAUuoJkcBs3Sp35Mz5eVV4CoIS1pQw) so everyone can collaborate on the list of invitees.
 Initial suggestions for whom to invite were representatives of:
 * FAIRsFAIR
 * EOSC-Hub